-Ikea is launching a new, super-powered shopping app this year
+Ikea is launching a new, superpowered shopping app this year

 Ikea’s global sales have grown sluggish.
 Profits are down, as consumers ditch the company’s suburban big blue showrooms for online shopping, and the world’s largest furniture retailer needs to plan a second act.
 So it has started opening smaller downtown stores to entice shoppers who might not want to spend a day (and drive a minivan) just to buy a flat pack table.

 Now, according to Reuters, Ikea is also launching an app that will allow shoppers to buy furniture with a few taps of the finger.
-It’s rolling out in Ikea’s largest markets over 2019, and will reach the United States before the end of the year.
+It’s rolling out in Ikea’s largest markets over 2019 and will reach the United States before the end of the year.
+We’ve since learned that the app is being strategized, designed, and prototyped by the digital agency Work & Co.

 Ikea’s app strategy thus far has been experimental and piecemeal.
 Ikea offers three separate apps–none of which actually allow you to buy Ikea furniture.
 There’s an in-store app that helps you collect barcodes as you shop, but it’s not so useful if you’re shopping at home.
 There’s an Ikea catalog app, but you can’t actually purchase anything from it.
 You have to go to Ikea’s store website to do that.
 Ikea also has an augmented reality app that lets you preview furniture right in your room, but that’s disconnected from the catalog or any shopping options, too.
 And as a result, attempting to buy Ikea products on your phone feels like a strange tease; it’s almost as if Ikea doesn’t want to make a sale.